Paging in Flutter DataGrid (SfDataGrid)

 Set the height and width of the page items

-The default width and height of the page items are 50 and 50, respectively.
-For changing page number items size, use the itemWidth and itemHeight properties; for changing navigation items size such as first, last, previous, and next, use the navigationItemHeight and navigationItemWidth properties.
+The default width and height of the page number buttons are 50 and 50, respectively.
+To customize the size of page number buttons, use the itemWidth and itemHeight properties.
+For customizing navigation button sizes (first, last, previous, next), use the navigationItemHeight and navigationItemWidth properties.

 @override